alanbidx9/alanbidx9/README.md

-“Discipline will take you places Motivation can't.”
+“If you don’t find a way to make money while you sleep, you will work until you die.”

-— Null
+— Warren Buffett